Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

+## New Rules in jSparrow 3.6.0 and jSparrow Maven Plugin 2.3.0

+We are happy to announce that the next jSparrow release will have ***three*** additional refactoring rules.

+jSparrow 3.6.0 and jSparrow Maven Plugin 2.3.0 have been tested extensively and are ready to be released on Wednesday, June 19, 2019.
+The new rules will contain tags like [Java 9](https://jsparrow.github.io/tags.html#Java_9), [Old Language Constructs](https://jsparrow.github.io/tags.html#Old_Language_Constructs), [Coding Conventions](https://jsparrow.github.io/tags.html#Coding_Conventions), and more.

+Moreover, jSparrow 3.6.0 will be ready for [Eclipse 2019-06](https://www.eclipse.org/downloads/packages/release/2019-06) which will be released on the same date.

+***Stay tuned!***

 ## jSparrow 3.5.1 released!

 We have introduced a [Customer Portal](https://jsparrow.atlassian.net/servicedesk/customer/portal/1), where you can report bugs and get support.
 There is also a new email address for customer support: [support@jsparrow.eu](mailto:support@jsparrow.eu)